Heavy-tailed and Horseshoe priors for regression and sparse Besov rates: A simulation study

 where the inner expectation is estimated by taking the average of the $L_{p'}$--errors of the Markov chain samples after burn-in, and the outer by averaging over the 100 data realizations.
 The latter error captures the contraction of the whole posterior around the truth.

 In Figure \ref{fig-DJ94errors} we show estimation errors in $L_{p'}$--loss on the left and contraction-type errors on the right, for $p'=1,2,3,4,6$.
 Errors in supremum-loss are displayed in Table \ref{tab:spinh}.
 The Cauchy OT prior, convincingly outperforms the Gaussian hierarchical prior in all losses for the more `jumpy' truths (Blocks and Bumps).
-For the smoother truths (Doppler and HeaviSine), the Cauchy prior has significantly better errors for $L_{p'}$-losses with smaller $p'$ (especially contraction-type errors), while as $p'$ increases the errors become more even, with the Gaussian prior slightly outperforming Cauchy OT in supremum-loss {(this is, we believe, only true for some specific signals, and we conjecture that the hierarchical Gaussian procedure is in fact suboptimal for minimax adaptation in supremum norm, based on the negative result from \cite{cr21} mentioned in the introduction)}.
+For the smoother truths (Doppler and HeaviSine), the Cauchy prior has significantly better errors for $L_{p'}$-losses with smaller $p'$ (especially contraction-type errors), while as $p'$ increases the errors become more even, with the Gaussian prior slightly outperforming Cauchy OT in supremum-loss {(this may only be true for some specific signals, as it is unclear whether the considered hierarchical Gaussian procedure is minimax adaptive in supremum norm; by analogy with the negative result from [17] mentioned in the introduction, it may be the case that if only one of the two parameters is drawn at random, then the rate may in fact be suboptimal)}.
 This is despite the fact that, as can be seen in \cite[Figures E.6 and E.7]{AC}, the Gaussian prior fails to denoise the signals and the Cauchy-based posteriors are visually significantly better.
 The performance of the Cauchy-OT prior matches and often surpasses that of the hybrid SureShrink algorithm.
+We stress that for the Cauchy-OT prior we did not tune any parameter; in particular, the choice of $\nu=1/2$ was fixed for all experiments in this work.
+This is contrast to the SureShrink algorithm which requires choosing the threshold level in a data-driven way.